KatoGuardian/xpedia/README.md

-# The X-Com Files xpedia
+# The X-Com Files XPedia

 Wiki service for The X-Com Files megamod, powered by Baturinsky's Xpedia (https://github.com/baturinsky/xpedia)